ceph/ceph/doc/radosgw/rgw-cache.rst

 $ radosgw-admin user create --uid=<uid for cache user> --display-name="cache user" --caps="amz-cache=read"

-This user can send to the RGW the Cache api header ``X-Amz-Cache``, this header contains the headers from the original request(before changing the Range header).
+This user can send to the RGW the Cache API header ``X-Amz-Cache``, this header contains the headers from the original request(before changing the Range header).
 It means that ``X-Amz-Cache`` built from several headers.
 The headers that are building the ``X-Amz-Cache`` header are separated by char with ascii code 177 and the header name and value are separated by char ascii code 178.
-The RGW will check that the cache user is authorized user and it is a cache user, if yes it will use the ``X-Amz-Cache`` to revalidate that the user have permissions, using the headers from the X-Amz-Cache.
+The RGW will check that the cache user is an authorized user and if it is a cache user, if yes it will use the ``X-Amz-Cache`` to revalidate that the user have permissions, using the headers from the X-Amz-Cache.
 During this flow the RGW will override the Range header.